Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 I've been reading them recently because I've been writing an article about Lenny Henry.

-You'd have to send it across for you.
+I'd love to send it across for you.

 That is hilarious.

-But uh but that's the point, right?
+But that's the point, right?

-I c I could see that driving someone mad.
+I could see that driving someone mad.

-They all speak Polish though.
+They all speak Polish, though.

-Tuskers are Cazubian, sorry, Cazubians.
+Tuskers are Kazubian.

-Uh Silesians are also a separate Slavic group that they are integrated.
+Silesians are also a separate Slavic group that they are integrated.

-They have a Polish German language of their own.
+They have a Polish-German language of their own.

 I'm not part of Poland for most of our history.